aturtur/cinema4d-scripts/README.md

 #### Import obj folder
 This script imports folder and merges every object on it to the current project.

-### Make dynamic spline with control points
+#### Make dynamic spline with control points
 Select a spline or bunch of splines and run this script.
 The script makes splines dynamic and adds null controllers.

-### Make dynamic spline between selected nulls
+#### Make dynamic spline between selected nulls
 Select two nulls and run the script.
+The script makes dynamic spline between those two nulls.
+You have also option to change spline's subdivision.

 #### MML ASC to point cloud
 This script imports ASC files from MML (maanmittauslaitos) [NLS (national land survey of finland)] and creates polygon objects with points.
 More info: https://tiedostopalvelu.maanmittauslaitos.fi/tp/kartta?lang=fi